stefan22/boilerplateTpt/README.md

 ![](public/images/simple-complex.png)

-#### where to store state in a complex react app or create re-usable components
+#### Where to store state in a complex react app or create re-usable components &nbsp; :notebook:
 - by using redux, i hear
 - props only pass from __Expenses__ to __Expense__
 - __props__ are still a __perfectly valid__ way of __passing data__ between parent and child